-In 2016, five college-age interns — or FIN'terns — will be based at the Bay Beach Wildlife Sanctuary in Green Bay, the Urban Ecology Center in Milwaukee and the Milwaukee County Parks System.
+In 2017, up to five college-age interns — or FIN'terns — will be based at the Bay Beach Wildlife Sanctuary in Green Bay, the Urban Ecology Center in Milwaukee and Wehr Nature Center in the Milwaukee area.

 Apply for these summer internships by submitting an internship application [PDF], resume and cover letter.
 Be sure to include three references on the application.
 Submit application materials to Theresa Stabo, firstname.lastname@example.org; mailing address: DNR, P.O.
 Box 7921, Madison, WI 53707-7921.

 - Application Deadline: Friday, February 17, 2017.